Medical examiner on stand at officers’ trial in Floyd death | Federal News Network

 ST. PAUL, Minn.
-(AP) — The chief medical examiner who ruled George Floyd’s death a homicide will return to the stand Tuesday at the trial of three former Minneapolis police officers charged with violating Floyd’s civil rights.
+(AP) — The chief medical examiner who deemed George Floyd’s death a homicide returned to the stand Tuesday at the trial of three former Minneapolis police officers charged with violating Floyd’s civil rights, as defense attorneys questioned him about how Floyd died.

 Federal prosecutors say former Officers J. Alexander Kueng, Thomas Lane and Tou Thao violated their training by failing to act to save Floyd’s life on May 25, 2020, when fellow Officer Derek Chauvin knelt on the Black man’s neck for 9 1/2 minutes while Floyd was handcuffed, facedown and gasping for air.
 Kueng knelt on Floyd’s back, Lane held his legs and Thao kept bystanders back.

-But defense attorneys have sought to show that the Minneapolis Police Department’s training was inadequate.

-Dr. Andrew Baker, the Hennepin County medical examiner, testified Monday that Floyd died after police “subdual, restraint and neck compression” caused his heart to stop.
-Baker said heart disease and drug use were factors but not the “top line” cause.
+Dr. Andrew Baker, Hennepin County’s chief medical examiner, said Floyd died after police “subdual, restraint and neck compression” caused his heart and lungs to stop.
+He said heart disease and drug use were factors but not the “top line” cause.
+He also said Floyd had severe underlying heart disease and an enlarged heart that needed more oxygen than normal to function, as well as narrowing of two heart arteries.

+On Tuesday, Thao’s attorney, Robert Paule, raised questions about whether Baker was pressured by former Washington D.C. medical examiner Dr. Roger Mitchell into adding “neck compression” to the final autopsy report.
+Baker testified that he told prosecutors on the day of Floyd’s autopsy that there was no physical evidence of asphyxia, or insufficient oxygen.

+But before issuing his final report, Baker spoke to Mitchell, who was an expert in in-custody deaths and a valued colleague.
+Baker said he considered Mitchell’s opinion and analysis before adding neck compression to his report.
+He also said Mitchell was upset that the charging documents from prosecutors did not include neck compression and said he planned to publish a critical op-ed in the Washington Post.

+He also testified that Floyd said “I can’t breathe” during a struggle in a squad car before he was restrained.
+Paule asked him if it was possible that Floyd was having trouble breathing because he was experiencing a “cardiac event,” to which Baker replied that it was but that he couldn’t say one way or the other if Floyd was experiencing one.

+Floyd struggled with officers when they tried to put him in the squad car and after they put him on the ground.
+He repeatedly said he couldn’t breathe before he went motionless.
+The killing, which was captured on cellphone video and posted online, triggered worldwide protests and a reexamination of racism and policing.

-His testimony came after the former head of training for the Minneapolis Police Department, Inspector Katie Blackwell, testified for a third day.
-She has said that Kueng, Lane and Thao acted in a way that was “inconsistent” with department policies, including by failing to intervene to stop Chauvin, not rolling Floyd onto his side when he stopped resisting and not providing medical aid when he stopped breathing.
+Inspector Katie Blackwell, the former head of training for the Minneapolis Police Department, has testified that Kueng, Lane and Thao acted in a way that was “inconsistent” with department policies, including by failing to intervene to stop Chauvin, by not rolling Floyd onto his side when he stopped resisting and by not providing medical aid when he stopped breathing.

-Floyd struggled with officers when they tried to put him in a police vehicle and after they put him on the ground.
-He repeatedly said he couldn’t breathe before going motionless.
-The videotaped killing triggered worldwide protests and a reexamination of racism and policing.

-Blackwell testified that officers are told that if they use a knee to handcuff someone, they must put the person on their side and call emergency medical services because of the danger that their airway will be blocked.
+Defense attorneys also have raised questions about whether the officers received adequate training, including on the use of neck restraints and how to intervene to stop another officer from using unreasonable force.

 Kueng, who is Black, Lane, who is white, and Thao, who is Hmong American, are charged with willfully depriving Floyd of his constitutional rights while acting under government authority.
 One count against all three officers alleges that they saw that Floyd needed medical care and failed to help.
 A count against Thao and Kueng contends that they didn’t intervene to stop Chauvin.
 Both counts allege that the officers’ actions resulted in Floyd’s death.